SamAbaya/Project_Going_somewhere/README.md

   3. Formatting the file for subsequent uoloading into DataGrip SQL management system
 ## DATA EXPLORATION
 The exploration of the data was geared towards answering questions such as
-1. What countries have reduced their tourism expenditures post Covid lockdown?
+1. How is the expenditure situation for countires between 2020 and 2021?
-2. Did Tourism/ visitors rise or fall in 2021 and by what margin?
+2. Did Tourism/ visitors rise or fall between 2020 and 2021
-3. Which countries are seeing a rise in tourism numbers and which areas are experiemncing a decline in the numbers.
+3. Take a closer look data from America and France.
 ## DATA ANALYSIS
 ```SQL